-What do Dutch people eat?
-Italians have pasta, the French have escargot and frog legs, and Japan has sushi.
-But, Dutch people will insistently tell visitors ‘there’s no real Dutch cuisine!’
-While it’s true Dutch food has failed to creep its way to international success alongside pizza and nasi goreng, Dutchie’s seem to forget all the weird and wonderful food that lays in their kitchen at home.
+While it’s true Dutch food has failed to creep its way to international success alongside pizza and chow main, Dutchies seem to forget all the weird and wonderful food that lays in their kitchen at home.

-If this is you, tune in, because this doesn’t have to be the case anymore!
-With this complete guide, you won’t only Dutchify your kitchen but learn some of the key elements to their way of living too.
+Some aspects of Dutch culture might be easier to adjust to than others, this is also the case with Dutch food.
+With this complete guide, you won’t only Dutchify your kitchen but also learn some of the key elements to the Dutch of living.
 After all, you are what you eat!

 Grocery List: Eat as Dutch People Eat

-Dutchies love their share of peanuts, so much that it is everywhere from toppings to soups to sauces.
-Pindakaas means peanut butter, but don’t confuse it with the ones that you’ve had before.
+Dutchies love peanuts, so much that they are everywhere from toppings to soups to sauces.
+Pindakaas means peanut butter, but don’t confuse it with the American version of this spread.
 In the Netherlands, it is less sweet and often crunchy.
-For a full effect, buy the biggest Calve jar they have.
+To be a true Dutchie, buy the biggest jar you can find.

-Pindasaus is a warm and runnier version of Pindakaas, you can add coconut milk or milk to turn your Pindakaas into this.
+Pindasaus is a warm and runnier version of pindakaas, you can make your own by adding coconut milk or cows milk to pindakaas.
 It is best enjoyed with almost everything from fries to meat, so don’t be shy!

-These little sweet sprinkles are hard to miss at any supermarket.
-A plethora of flavours are stacked in every aisle.
-Flaked ones, thin ones, coloured ones and the ones that for some reason contain the word ”Muisjes (Mice)” on the package.
+These little sweet sprinkles are hard to miss in any Dutch supermarket where can find a large range of flavours stacked in every aisle.
+Flakey ones, thin ones, coloured ones and the ones that for some reason have muisjes (mice) on the package.

-First of all don’t panic.
-You can start with the plain chocolate ones to begin with and work your way up to the fruity ones.
-Enjoy the ”Muisjes” at baby showers and let the baby’s gender dictate whether it’s pink or blue!
+First of all, don’t panic.
+You can ease your way in with the plain chocolate ones and work your way up to the fruity ones.
+Enjoy the muisjes at baby showers and let the baby’s gender dictate whether it’s pink or blue! 👶

-Speaking of candies, how could we forget Drop?
-These black coloured liquorice candies are not for the untrained tastebuds, so be warned.
-There are about 80 different kinds of this treat and you can take your pick from salty or sweet ones with different hardness levels.
+Speaking of candies, how could we forget drop?
+These black coloured liquorice candies are an acquired taste, so be warned.
+There are about 80 different kinds of this treat and you can take your pick from salty or sweet ones with different levels of hardness.

-Our advice is to start by tasting it from friends first before you purchase a whole box.
-The day you find yourself reaching for that drop jar in your kitchen is the day your Dutchness will reach a whole another level!
+Our advice is to start by pinching a couple off of your friends before you purchase a whole box.
+The day you find yourself reaching for that drop jar in your kitchen is the day you can officially call yourself a Dutchie.
 Start training now!

-Although there are some heated arguments about how healthy it is to consume raw meat these days, it is still enjoyed by many Dutchies like there’s no tomorrow.
+Although there are some heated arguments about how healthy it is to consume raw meat these days, Dutchies eat this like there’s no tomorrow.
 Intrigued?
 Enjoy this delicatessen on bread with sliced raw onions or boiled eggs.

-When it comes to condiments in the Netherlands, you can never go wrong with throwing some mayonnaise on the majority of the food.
-Having this little gem on the table is sure to impress any Dutch visitor.
-In order to achieve maximum joy, get the biggest bottle of Hela brand curry ketchup you can find, preferably in a ”2 for 1” korting!
+When it comes to condiments in the Netherlands, you can never go wrong with throwing some mayonnaise on your food.
+But, having some curry ketchup on the table is sure to impress any Dutch visitor.
+You can often find huge bottles of Hela brand curry ketchup in a two-for-one korting.

-Cheese and potatoes are the unquestionable royal members of any Dutch kitchen.
-Therefore, a proper cheese knife and a potato masher are very, I mean very, important.
-The cheese knife is more of a scraper than a blade, and as one Dutch person told me: it’s to make sure you don’t take too much cheese (ah, those Dutchies!).
+Cheese and potatoes are the undeniable stars of any Dutch kitchen.
+Therefore, a proper cheese knife and a potato masher are very, very, important.
+The cheese knife is more of a scraper than a blade, and as one Dutch person told me “it’s to make sure you don’t take too much cheese,” (ah, those Dutchies). 😂

 Meanwhile, a kitchen without a potato masher would be like a kitchen without a stove for this potato-eating-nation.

-Twinkling lights, a version of Santa Claus in a funny hat, people wearing questionably appropriate blackface – sounds like December in the Netherlands.
-If you step into any supermarket around this time (and earlier and earlier every year) it is hard to miss the section with small cookies, chocolates and even costumes.
+Twinkling lights, a man dressed as Sinterklaas in a funny hat, and people dressing the controversial figure of Zwarte Piet – sounds like December in the Netherlands.
+If you step into any supermarket this time of year (or apparently any time from October) it is hard to miss the section with festive cookies, chocolates and even costumes.